cortex-lab/Rigbox/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process of contributing code to this repository via pull requests.
+Please read [CONTRIBUTING.md](https://github.com/cortex-lab/Rigbox/blob/dev/CONTRIBUTING.md) for details on how to contribute code to this repository and our code of conduct.

 ## Authors

 The majority of the Rigbox code was written by [Chris Burgess](https://github.com/dendritic/) in 2013.
-It is now maintained and developed by Miles Wells, Jai Bhagat and a number of others at [CortexLab](https://www.ucl.ac.uk/cortexlab).
+It is now maintained and developed by Miles Wells (miles.wells@ucl.ac.uk), Jai Bhagat (j.bhagat@ucl.ac.uk) and a number of others at [CortexLab](https://www.ucl.ac.uk/cortexlab).